goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

     Copying versions.cfg to ./ticketcollector/versions.cfg
   Running /opt/baiju/py26/bin/python2.6 setup.py egg_info

-As you can see above, we have provided most of the project details and some are skipped.
-If you want, it is possible to change the values provided here later.
-But changing the package name or namespace package name may not be easy as changing the description.
+As you can see above, we have provided most of the project details.
-The reason is that, the name and namespace package might be referred from many places.
+Later, you can change the values provided here.
+However, changing the package name or namespace package name may not be easy as changing the description.
+Because, the name and namespace package might be referred from many places.

 Fresh package
 ~~~~~~~~~~~~~